merenlab/merenlab.org/data/benchmarking-long-read-assemblers/index.md

 The script creates two output files: one for clipping events and one for contig regions with no coverage.
 Check out [the help page for this command](https://anvio.org/help/main/programs/anvi-script-find-misassemblies/) to learn more about clipping events, the outputs format and default parameters.

-## Making contigs and profile databases
+## Generating anvi'o contigs and profile databases

 Running {% include PROGRAM name='anvi-script-find-misassemblies' %} is only half the fun.
 Yes, it does tell us which contigs have clipping events and therefore likely contains an assembly error, but it does not tell us about the nature of these errors.
 To better understand the nature and consequence of these clipping events, we can use anvi'o to create and annotate contigs and profile database.
 This will allow us to compute (1) completion/redundancy estimate, (2) SNVs/INDELs profile, (3) import and summarize gene level taxonomy, ...